 Anne R. Pierce is an author, commentator and scholar in the areas of American presidents, American foreign policy, and American society.
 She combines historical perspective with up-to-the-minute analysis of forces shaping our world.
 Her foreign policy work emphasizes both moral and strategic concerns, stressing human rights and political freedom, and national security and global stability.
-With a Ph.D. from the University of Chicago, Pierce is an appointed member of Princeton University’s James Madison Society and a Political Science Series Editor for Transaction Publishers.
+With a Ph.D. from the University of Chicago, Pierce is an appointed member of Princeton University’s James Madison Society and was a Political Science Series Editor for Transaction Publishers.
 Pierce has written three books, and contributed to three others.
 Her articles have been published in USA Today, US News, FoxNews.com, The Washington Examiner, The National Interest, The Washington Times, USEmbassy.gov, Society, Providence Magazine, Ricochet.com, WorldandIJournal.com, and elsewhere.

 Presentations and Interviews

 - Presentation entitled “Forgetting Lessons Learned the Hard Way: American Amnesia Regarding Hitler’s Meteoric Rise,” at Boston University (Political Science Department), April 16, 2015.

 - Invited Participant and Panelist in the Liberty Fund Colloquium “Liberty and Civilization,” March 26-29, 2015.

 - Presentation entitled “Forgetting Lessons Learned the Hard Way: American Amnesia Regarding Hitler’s Meteoric Rise,” at conference hosted by Princeton University’s James Madison Program in American Ideals and Institutions, entitled “The Totalitarian Epoch: The Fate of Law and Liberty in the 20th Century and Beyond.”
 May 19-20, 2014.
 (Aired on C-SPAN.)